polterguy/phosphorusfive/plugins/extras/p5.auth/README.md

   role:plain-user
 ```

-The above code will create "john-doe" as a user in your system, and store him into your _"auth.hl"_ file.
+The above code will create "john-doe" as a user in your system, and store him into your _"auth.hl"_ file, with the role of "plain-user".

 Notice, only _"root"_ accounts can create new, edit, or delete users in your systems.
 Notice also, that we say root accounts in plural form.
 Contrary to on Linux,
 where there in general terms can only exist one root account - In P5 you can have as many root accounts as you wish, with different usernames.
-I encourage
+I still encourage
-you to keep your root accounts to a minimum though.
-Preferably, only one!
+you to keep your root accounts to a minimum though - Preferably, only one!

 Also notice, that only the root account(s) can actually read or modify your _"auth.hl"_ file in your system directly, using for instance *[load-file]*
 or *[save-file]* etc. Your _"auth.hl"_ file, or if you choose to use another filename for it, is in general terms, the by far best protected file
-in your file system.
+in your file system, together with your web.config.

 ## Users and your filesystem